Enriquedonaire/Enriquedonaire/README.md

 ###  Hi, I'm Enrique, Nice to meet you! 👋
 <img width="100%" height="475vh" src="https://i.pinimg.com/originals/1c/a7/49/1ca74946ed770bb635e4de4711bd861f.gif">

-Full-stack Developer with background in Digital Arts.
+Full-Stack Developer with a background in Digital Arts and a love for blending creativity with code.
+I’m all about using tech to solve problems in clever and visually exciting ways.
-My greatest skill is my creativity, applied to solve logical problems resulting in an efficient but also stimulating product for the user.
+⚡ I know my way around JavaScript, React, Vue, and more — and yes, I used to be a doctor, but now I’m all about building awesome web experiences!
-My mission is to interlace the technological and artistic worlds, identifying the needs of the people and providing innovative and entertaining solutions.
+Let’s create something amazing together! 💻✨
 <br/>
 <br/>
 Technologies: